St. Lawrence Saints men's ice hockey: History

 In 1988, the Saints played in the NCAA national championship game at the Olympic Arena in Lake Placid, NY, losing to Lake Superior State University 4–3 in overtime.
 The 1987–88 season was the most successful in team history, with an overall record of 29–9–0.
 In 2000, the Saints played in the longest NCAA tournament game on record; a 3–2, quadruple overtime victory over Boston University.
 The win advanced the Saints to the Frozen Four, where the team eventually lost to Boston College in the National Semifinals.
 The Men's program has produced 28 All-American players, seven ECAC tournament MVPs, six ECAC players of the year, four ECAC rookies of the year, and nine Hobey Baker Memorial Award finalists.

 From 1985 until 2012, Joe Marsh was the head coach at St. Lawrence.
 In 2007, he won his 400th Division I game (all at St. Lawrence) placing him in 6th place among active NCAA Division I coaches in career wins.
 Marsh is a two-time winner of the Spencer Penrose Award given to the best college coach of the year.

 Following Marsh's retirement in 2012, former Ottawa Senators assistant coach, and Saints alumnus, Greg Carvel took over head coaching duties.
-In 2016, Carvel departed the program to take the same role at the University of Massachusetts-Amherst.
+In 2016, Carvel departed the program to take the same role at the University of Massachusetts.
 Following the departure of Carvel, St. Lawrence named former Clarkson University head coach Mark Morris as the 14th head coach in program history.

 Beginning with the 2019–20 season, the Saints announced Brent Brekke as the 15th head coach in program history.

 St. Lawrence's biggest hockey rival is Clarkson University, located in Potsdam, ten miles from the St. Lawrence campus.
 For many years, the swing through the North Country has been considered to be one of the most grueling road trips in college hockey.